AC Technician Career, Education, Certification & Salary

 Step 3: Complete EPA Section 608 Certification.
 Anyone in the US who works with refrigerants must have the EPA Section 608 certification, which deals with the handling and disposal of these potentially harmful chemicals.

-Many technical training programs and apprenticeships will have this certification built into the program, but prospective AC techs must verify this.
 If certification is not offered as part of their chosen program, they must pursue it before entering the AC workforce.
-A full list of approved section 608 technician certification programs is available from the EPA.
+A full list of approved Section 608 technician certification programs is available from the EPA.

 Step 4: Obtain locally required licensure (timeline varies).
 Aside from the Section 608 certification, there are no nationally required licenses for AC technicians.
 That said, individual states and municipalities do have their requirements.
 This type of licensure will typically require proof of training and/or experience, an application fee, and often a competency exam.

 Step 5: Pursue advanced certification (timeline varies).
-The AC technicians that wish to continue to develop their skills and professional advancement may choose to pursue certification through an organization such as HVAC Excellence or North American Technician Excellence (NATE).
+The AC technicians who wish to continue to develop their skills and professional advancement may choose to pursue certification through an organization such as HVAC Excellence or North American Technician Excellence (NATE).

 Several industry organizations, such as Associated Builders and Contractors (ABC) and the Refrigeration Service Engineers Society (RSES), also provide training and certifications.
 These certifications are not required by law but can demonstrate advanced skills for those looking to progress in their careers.